Maison Nipa

 Booking and Practical Details

 Maison Nipa holds a Michelin Plate and a 4.9 score from nearly a thousand reviews, but it is in a small village rather than a city, which moderates demand compared to a Paris address.
-Booking difficulty is assessed as easy, meaning you are unlikely to face the multi-week waits common at starred Paris tables.
-That said, a Michelin-listed restaurant in a village has limited covers by definition, weekends will fill faster than weekdays.
+Reservations are likely to be easier than at starred Paris tables, though a Michelin-listed restaurant in a village has limited covers by definition, weekends will fill faster than weekdays.
 Book at least a week ahead for weekends and contact closer in for midweek availability.
-Phone and website details are not currently listed, check directly with the venue or use a third-party reservation platform to confirm availability and current hours before travelling.
-No dress code information is available from the database; at €€€ pricing with Michelin recognition, smart casual is a safe baseline unless the venue specifies otherwise.
+Check directly with the venue or use a third-party reservation platform to confirm availability and current hours before travelling.
+At €€€ pricing with Michelin recognition, smart casual is a safe baseline unless the venue specifies otherwise.

 For a full picture of what Fillé offers beyond the restaurant, see our Fillé bars guide and our Fillé wineries guide.